 Reemployment Assistance, also called reemployment assistance insurance, provides temporary wage replacement benefits to qualified individuals who are out of work through no fault of their own.
 For more information visit the Florida Reemployment/Unemployment Claims website.

 People who need assistance filling a claim online because of legal reasons, computer illiteracy, language barriers, or disabilities may call 833-FL-Apply (833-352-7759)

 The annual median household income in Hillsborough County is $68,602

 The Non-appropriated fund positions are predominately in the service industry (club and recreational).
 For current opportunities, visit NAF Human Resources.

-Service Members are provided the TAP workshop registration form during Pre-Separation counseling and are given priority based on their transitioning dates.
+Service Members are provided the TAP Resource Packet to complete and are given priority based on their transitioning dates.

 This is an event designed to validate and verify each transitioning service member has completed all required career readiness standards from the Individual Transition Plan.
 Capstone is currently offered virtually by emailing the 6FSS.FSH.TAP@US.AF.MIL.
 Capstones are conducted with a transition counselor, who will verify and validate that the member has met the career readiness standards.

 Service members should complete the capstones no later than 90 days out from separation or retirement but no earlier than 150 days, once they have all required documents.
-Instructions can be found on M&FRC Transition website .
+Instructions can be found on M&FRC webpage .